Thelma-DataNerd/sql-projects-and-exercises/README.md

-## "Addressing the Maji Ndogo water crisis involved leveraging SQL on a 60,000-record database.
+# Addressing Maji Ndogo water crisis
+This project involved leveraging SQL on a 60,000-record database.
 Through SQL functions and advanced tools, insights were extracted, and the crisis's scale was unveiled via aggregation.
 Integration of diverse data sources contributed to actionable insights.